FTC-23511/docs/src/odometry/OdometryTesting.md

         <br>

     2. [Spline Test:](./SplineTest.md)
-        - A large variety of splines, turns, and turning while strafing in complex paths
+        - Repeats a cycle of various splines, turns, and turning while strafing 3 times
-        - At the end, the change in position for each odometry wheel is returned
+        - At the end of each cycle, the change in position for each odometry wheel is returned

         <br>
             <div class="video-container-1">